zzonyo/trust-docs-test/source/index.html.md

 | Live Date Time (UTC+8) | Change Detail |
 |-----                   | -----         |
+| 2019.07.08 12:00|Huobi enhanced [the heartbeat and rate limit](#general-2) of Websocket Asset and order topics.
+| 2019.06.14 16:00|Huobi enhanced Post /v1/dw/withdraw/api/create to support 'fast withdraw' via this endpoint.
 | 2019.06.14 16:00|Huobi enhanced Post /v1/dw/withdraw/api/create to support 'fast withdraw' via this endpoint.
 | 2019.06.17 16:00|Huobi introduced two new RESTFUL endpoints to support user query Stable Coin exchange rate, and perform exchange between stable coin and HUSD|
 | 2019.06.12 16:00|Huobi enhanced GET /v1/common/symbols with more reference information of a symbol,the enhancements are backward compatible|